Bad News (Zach Bryan song)

-"Bad News" is an unreleased song by American singer-songwriter Zach Bryan.
+"Bad News" is a song by American singer-songwriter Zach Bryan.
 In early October 2025, Bryan posted a studio snippet to Instagram featuring lyrics that reference immigration raids by U.S. Immigration and Customs Enforcement (ICE), prompting wide coverage and public responses from the U.S. Department of Homeland Security (DHS) and other White House officials.
-Major outlets refer to the song as "Bad News", though no official title or release date has been announced.
+On January 9, 2026, the song appeared on Bryan's sixth studio album, With Heaven on Top.

 Background and announcement

 On October 3, 2025, Bryan, a U.S. Navy veteran, posted a teaser of an unreleased track on Instagram with the caption "the fading of the red white and blue."
 Multiple publications reported that the song is called "Bad News," noting lines that reference law enforcement and ICE.
 In subsequent Instagram stories, Bryan said the full song would provide "context that hits on both sides of the aisle" and emphasized that the song reflected his love for the United States.